Advanced-Systems/anonpy/README.md

 ## Library

-AnonPy can be used to interface with a wide variety of REST services by building a contract with the `Endpoint` class.
+`anonpy` can be used to interface with a wide variety of REST services by building a contract with the `Endpoint` class.

 ```python